google/exposure-notifications-server/docs/getting-started/publishing-temporary-exposure-keys.md

 One of the fields of the publish request is the `revisionToken`.
-The revision token is an encrypted piece of metadata that must be passed to the server again, if the same device wants to either upload addtional TEKs later or revise the status of TEKs already uploaded.
+The revision token is an encrypted piece of metadata that must be passed to the server again, if the same device wants to either upload additional TEKs later or revise the status of TEKs already uploaded.
 This ensures that the new upload came from the same device that originated the TEK and that the request go to the same server only.